Naval Air Station DeLand

 Naval Air Station DeLand was a United States Naval Air Station located in DeLand, Florida from 1942 to 1946.
 After the war, the airfield and associated infrastructure was redeveloped into DeLand Municipal Airport.

 History

-The City of DeLand began developing a civilian airport in the 1920s, with the first asphalt runway laid ‘’c.’’
-1936.
+The City of DeLand began developing a civilian airport in the 1920s, with the first asphalt runway laid around 1936.

 In 1942, the City of DeLand donated the airport facility to the United States Navy and it was renamed Naval Air Station DeLand on 17 November.
 The airfield officially opened after several months of additional land acquisition and extensive military building construction.
 Captain Tom Turner, the air station's first commanding officer, officiated.
 A Navy band had not yet been formed for the air station, so the DeLand High School band played for the opening of the base.
 Following still more extensive military construction, NAS DeLand's primary focus became advanced training for Navy flight crews in land-based Lockheed PBO-1 Hudson, Lockheed PV-1 Ventura and Consolidated PB4Y-2 Privateer patrol bombers, as well as carrier-based Douglas SBD Dauntless dive bombers.